chrisxxmas/MYCOOP64/CONTRIBUTING.md

 #### `Pack`

-Builds the project and produce
+Builds the project and produces a NuGet packag